whitneyf/SNAPP_Datacamp/README.md

 # SNAPP_Datacamp
 2020 SNAPP / NCEAS Postdoc datacamp

 Michael made a change to the repo.
+WHITNEY

+Hi :)